Denver One Water Plan

 The goal of developing a citywide water strategy was identified in the Comprehensive Plan 2040 and the three-year Denveright outreach and planning effort.

 Development and climate change are putting new stresses on Denver’s water infrastructure and waterways.
 New technologies and tools that facilitate non-traditional water management techniques are quickly evolving.
 Managing water and land use in Denver is challenging, given that multiple agencies are involved in water management, each with unique responsibilities and differing service areas.

 The partnership between the City and County of Denver, Denver Water, Mile High Flood District, Metro Wastewater Reclamation District, Greenway Foundation and the Colorado Water Conservation Board will break down the historical silos between drinking water, wastewater, stormwater and other water uses to cooperatively manage the entire water cycle.
 Through enhanced collaboration and predictable land use and development policies, Denver’s One Water Plan will promote healthy watersheds in an equitable, economically, and environmentally beneficial manner.

-Following more than a year of planning and community input, an unprecedented coalition of local water resource agencies has developed a draft of Denver first One Water Plan.
-The public review and comment period closed on August 2, 2021.
+Following more than a year of planning and community input, an unprecedented coalition of local water resource agencies has developed Denver first One Water Plan.
+The Final Report is linked below.

 As part of the Denver One Water planning effort, a survey was conducted to better understand community perspectives.
 Nearly 800 people completed the survey from November 20, 2020, through February 1, 2021.
 A summary of results can be found below.